 Student Congress on the 2015 Paris Agreement on Climate Change (SCoPA) is for youth ages 14-19.
 It looks at their country’s commitment to mitigating climate change (SDG 13).
 It moves them from awareness to action to be part of the solution.
 Using the reports of the UN Framework Convention on Climate Change (UNFCCC), and other relevant research and work, students move from awareness to empowerment through cross cultural interactions that build a global perspective on the seriousness of mitigating climate change.
 Current Emphasis is on COP26 and the binding agreement facing member states.
 Youth work via Stepping Stones to have a voice in COP26 decisions.

-You can find more on the SCoPA page.
+You can also find more information on the SCoPA virtual programs below:

 FITI: From Independence to Interdependence: FITI is a one week, summer fun camp that explores in real-time, the movement on how to live in our interdependent world today through the 1765-1789 actions of the Founding Fathers of the United States.
 FITI can also be customized for a youth group to experience at other times during the year.